Kilifi: Economy

 Like every coastal town, fishing in Kilifi is one of the historical economic activities.
 With time, the town has slowly been transforming from a fishing village to basic industrial and service.

 The growth of the town was mainly fuelled by the cashew nut milling factory between 1976 and 1990; the district has been a producer of cashews since 1930.
-The town almost became a ghost town when the factory was closed in 1990 due to decline in nuts supply, mismanagement of the factory and increased global competition.
+The town almost became a ghost town when the factory was closed in 1990 due to a decline in nuts supply, mismanagement of the factory and increased global competition.
 Other industrial activities include sisal farming at Kilifi Plantations.

 Since 2008 with the transformation of the Kilifi Institute of Agriculture into Pwani University there has been substantial expansion of the service sector as a result of this.
-Banking activity has been growing with about 7 banks (KCB, Barclays, Postbank, Imperial, Equity, Co operative, Diamond Trust Bank and most recent National Bank) as well as microfinance institutions.
-Retail business and hotels have historically been significant economic activities.
-3 to 4 star hotels include Mnarani Club, Kilifi Bay Beach Resort and Baobab Lodge.
+Banking activity has been growing with about 7 banks (KCB, Barclays, Postbank, Imperial, Equity, Cooperative, Diamond Trust Bank and most recently National Bank) as well as microfinance institutions.
+Retail businesses and hotels have historically been significant economic activities.

+Tourism

+Tourism is an important economic activity in Kilifi, supported by its beaches, historical sites, and cultural heritage.
+Kilifi has a coastline with several kilometers of sandy beaches, including Bofa Beach, which is noted for its clear waters and white sands.
+The area offers a less commercialized alternative compared to nearby destinations such as Malindi and Watamu.

+Historical landmarks, such as the Mnarani Ruins from the 14th century, contribute to Kilifi's appeal, providing insight into the region's Swahili history.
+Cultural festivals in Kilifi also highlight the traditions of the local Mijikenda communities, drawing visitors from both within Kenya and abroad.

+Tourism in Kilifi contributes to local employment and supports businesses such as hotels, restaurants, and tour operators.
+Sustainable tourism initiatives are being promoted to preserve the area's natural and cultural resources.

 Health

-The Kilifi County Hospital, which is also a referral hospital, serves all of Kilifi County, and also supports the KEMRI-Wellcome Trust Research Programme, a large medical research centre collaborative between Kenya's KEMRI and the British Wellcome Trust, known for its work on malaria and bacterial and viral childhood infections.
+The Kilifi County Hospital, which is also a referral hospital, serves all of Kilifi County and also supports the KEMRI-Wellcome Trust Research Programme, a large medical research centre collaborative between Kenya's KEMRI and the British Wellcome Trust, known for its work on malaria and bacterial and viral childhood infections.
 Several other private clinics can be found here.
-The Khairat Medical Centre which was recently opened is equipped with modern laboratory, x-ray and scan machines with qualified personnel is situated in the Mtaani area of Sokoni Sb-Location opposite Masjid Hudaa.
+The Khairat Medical Centre which was recently opened is equipped with a modern laboratory, x-ray, and scan machines with qualified personnel and is situated in the Mtaani area of Sokoni Sub-Location opposite Masjid Hudaa.
+Mephi Hospital is also a registered and certified level 4 hospital situated in Mephi Plaza, Prison Road off Mombasa - Malindi highway, offering intensive medical services including dialysis, minor surgeries and radiological services.